 1 dead in Patparganj fire

-A person died in a fire at a printing press in the busy Patparganj Industrial Area early Thursday, a Delhi Fire Service official said.
-A call to report the fire was received at 2.38 am after which more than 30 fire tenders were rushed to the spot, he said, adding the fire was brought under control by 8 am.
+A 25-year-old man died in a fire at a printing press in the busy Patparganj Industrial Area of Delhi early Thursday, police and fire department officials said.
+A call to report the fire was received at 2.38 am after which more than 30 fire tenders were rushed to the spot, a fire department official said, adding the fire was brought under control by 8 am.

+After that, a search was done to see if anyone was trapped in the building, he said.
 The cooling process is now underway.
-A search is also being done to see anyone is still trapped in the building, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)